Lloyd Johnson (businessman): Cockell and Johnson

 In 1968, they moved to a larger site within Kensington Market and renamed the business Cockell & Johnson Est. 1968 (taking off traditional high-end menswear businesses such as Jermyn Street's Turnbull & Asser).

 Over the next five years the Cockell & Johnson dandy peacock look – three-piece tailored suits, long herringbone coats, penny-round collared repeat-print shirts and print jackets – was taken up by the pop stars of the day, including Stewart (who wore red velvet C&J jeans and a cream and dark brown leather jacket designed by Johnson and Colin Bennett on the inner gatefold of Gasoline Alley) and his colleague in the Jeff Beck Group and The Faces' Ronnie Wood.

 Other customers included members of Argent, The Nice, Unit 4+2 and Queen (whose Roger Taylor and Freddie Mercury were fellow Kensington Market stall-holders).

 Johnson and Johnson

-In 1973, Johnson parted ways with Cockell and formed a new business from the same premises with his first wife Marian.
+In 1973, Johnson parted ways with Cockell and formed a new business from the same premises with his first wife Marian Tidder.

 Johnson & Johnson's Pop Art print approach to jackets and shirts earned the label a place in the V&A's 1974 travelling exhibition The Fabric of Pop.
 A jacket featuring a print of Fred Astaire's face from the 1935 film Top Hat attracted the attention of the movie-star's daughter Ava, who obtained one for her father.
 Astaire subsequently sent Johnson a photograph of himself wearing it.

 Johnson withdrew from own-label clothes as a result of the impact of the mid-1970s recession on British manufacturing, and with new partner Peter Boutwood repurposed the shop with dead-stock clothing from the 1940s to the 1960s.